Pieter du Preez: Career

+Athletics

 During his childhood, du Preez competed in running, cycling and triathlon.
 In 2003, he was paralyzed from the chest down after a traffic accident.
 Du Preez returned to sports in 2005 by competing in wheelchair rugby.
-He resumed his running career when he ran at the 2008 Berlin Marathon in the T51 event.
-At Berlin, du Preez won his first title in 2012 and retained back to back titles from 2012 to 2018.
+He resumed his running career when he ran at the 2008 Berlin Marathon.
+As a T51 competitor, Du Preez won seven consecutive titles during the 2010s at Berlin.

 In other athletic events, du Preez won a silver in the 200m and a bronze in the 100m at the 2011 IPC Athletics World Championships.
 The following year, du Preez came in 6th place during the Men's 100 metres T51 event at the 2012 Summer Paralympics.
 After his Paralympic performance, du Preez broke the 10,000 m world record for wheelchair racing in 2015.
 That same year, he also set new African athletic records in 200 m, 1500 m, and 10,000 m.
 During his triathlon career, du Preez was the first person with tetraplegia to ever complete an Ironman Triathlon in 2013.
 In 2018, he participated at the Ironman 70.3 World Championships.
+At the 2023 World Para Athletics Championships as a T51 competitor, du Preez was seventh in the 200m and eighth in the 100m.

+Cycling

 In cycling, du Preez won multiple gold and silver medals at the UCI Para-cycling Road World Championships.
 His first medals were in 2014 where he was second in time trial and won the road race event.
 The following year, du Preez won both the time trial and road race events at the 2015 UCI Para-cycling Road World Championships.
 During the 2017 UCI Para-cycling Road World Championships, du Preez won gold in time trial and silver in road race.
 In 2018, he won a silver medal in the road race and time trial events.

 For the 2019 edition, du Preez won a bronze in time trial and was sixth in road race.
 For the 2021 UCI Para-cycling Road World Championships, du Preez won gold in the road race and silver in the time trial events.
 At the 2020 Summer Paralympics held in 2021, du Preez won gold at the time trial for H1 competitors.
 At the Paralympics, du Preez was also eighth at the road race for H1-2 cyclists.
 During the 2022 UCI Para-cycling Road World Championships, du Preez won silver in the time tiral and bronze in the road race for H1 competitors.
 Outside of sports, du Preez is a risk assessment analyst.